atlarge-research/graphalytics-platforms-graphmat/README.md

 * CMake (3.2.2)
 * GNU Make (4.0)

-Download [GraphMat](https://github.com/narayanan2004/GraphMat/), unpack into any directory and modify in `src/main/c/config.mk` the variable `GRAPHMAT_HOME` to point to the root directory where GraphMat is installed.
+Download [GraphMat](https://github.com/narayanan2004/GraphMat/) and unpack into any directory.
+Set the environment variable `GRAPHMAT_HOME` to point to the root directory where GraphMat is installed or modify the variable `GRAPHMAT_HOME` in `src/main/c/config.mk`.

 Finally, refer to the documation of the Graphayltics core on how to build and run this platform repository.